 And these were questions that I had for a collaboration that I did with Queenie who’s on the live stream now.
 And with the banners, you can also use them as your overlays as well.
 And this was a little trick that I did where I have the questions when I have someone on a live stream in the banner.

 The viewers can see them on screen.
 Everyone knows what’s going on.
-So another great way of using the overlays is using the banners to either have a key talking point or to have your questions if you’re doing an interview or you’re doing a collaboration and they really are as easy as clicking on this create banner.
+Another great way of using the overlays is using the banners to either have a key talking point or to have your questions if you’re doing an interview or you’re doing a collaboration and they really are as easy as clicking on this create banner.

 I’m typing.
 I can’t spell because everyone’s watching me typing text.
 And then adding banner.
 And once you’re ready to use it, you simply click on it.
 And when you’re ready for it to disappear, you click on it again, and then it disappears.